Strategy

 Why content marketing is important for B2B

-There are six key reasons why content marketing is important for B2B brand strategy.
+There are seven key reasons why content marketing is important for B2B brand strategy.
 These include:

-In our experience from working with over 200 clients, around 90% of the content you publish should help your website rank in search engine result pages (SERPs) for highly relevant keywords that your target audience is actively searching for.
+Based on our experience working with over 200 clients, around 90% of the content you publish should help your website rank in search engine result pages (SERPs) for highly relevant keywords that your target audience is actively searching for.

 But how do you rank in SERPs?
 SEO-optimized blog content!
 Publishing high-quality, informative, user-friendly, EEAT-written, and keyword-optimized blogs helps increase the SEO value of your website.